Dhruvgandhi29/Stegnography_withEncryption/README.md

 # Stegnography_withEncryption
-The following code uses Fernet for encryption and umage stegnography to hid e the encrypted message in image
+The following code uses Fernet for encryption and umage stegnography to hide the encrypted message in image